 After breakfast, we will start the trek to Aobamba River.
 We will be passing some more coffee plantations and bamboo grooves.
 This section of the trek will take you through a less trodden path.
 This region is popular for strawberry and passion fruit plantations.

 We will then be reaching La Playa (2,100 m/6,890 ft).
 Here we will stop for lunch.
 Then we will continue to Lucmabamba.
 It is a village at (2,250 m/7,381.89 ft).
 This region is known for many Avocado and other fruits plantations.
 We will be camping here for the night.

 After breakfast, we will start a gradual uphill hike to Llactapata.
 We will be reaching there after hiking for five hours.
 Here we will stop for lunch.
 From here you will get to see both Machu Picchu and Salkantay peak.
 Our guide will then give you a guided tour of Llactapata ruins.
 These are part of the renowned Inca Trail.
 It offers an exclusive view of Machu Picchu.

 From here, we will be descending down to Hidro Electric Plant at (2,050 m/6,726 ft).
 From here, we will be hiking along the railway lines to Aguas Calientes.
 This is the same route that the renowned American Explorer, Hiram Bingham took when he rediscovered Machu Picchu.

 Upon reaching Aguas Calientes, we will be accommodating you in an ensuite hotel room.

-Early in the morning we will be hiking up to Machu Picchu citadel.
+You will need to wake up early in the morning.
+At around 0430 AM, we will start hiking up to Machu Picchu citadel.
 Optionally you can take a bus, this costs USD 12, each way.